Avalon confirmed as new 'Super Circuit' - Speedcafe

 Saturday 15th April, 2023 - 9:15am

-The Victorian Government has confirmed the Avalon Airport Precinct as the site of its new Home of Motorsport.
+The Victoria State Government has confirmed the Avalon Airport Precinct as the site of its new Home of Motorsport.

-The Minister for Tourism, Sport and Major Events, Steve Dimopoulis, announced the site earlier today.
+The Minister for Tourism, Sport and Major Events, Steve Dimopoulis, announced the site earlier today, following Motorsport Australia’s recommendation for the location as reported by Speedcafe earlier this month.

+“Motorsport is a great Victorian passion and pastime for many, and it also supports thousands of jobs and delivers significant economic benefits to our state,” said Minister Dimopoulis.

+“A Home of Motorsport at Avalon would inspire and encourage the development of up-and-coming drivers in their efforts to become household names like local heroes Oscar Piastri and Cameron Waters.”

-As reported by Speedcafe, the site will be given a $1.6m Labor Government grant to help with the design and planning of the venue.
+While there no confirmation as to when work will start, or when the planned opening of the facility is mooted, a $1.6m Labor Government grant to help with the design and planning of the venue.

 Join the discussion below in the Speedcafe.com comments section